wilkie/blog/posts/software-sustainability.md

 [shown to be repeatable](http://cacm.acm.org/magazines/2016/3/198873-repeatability-in-computer-systems-research/fulltext), let alone reproducible.
 The Nature study shows that scientists see various causes for this issue: poor analysis, publishing pressure, and unavailable code.

 At the end of the day, peer-review has largely missed or possibly ignored many of the factors listed.
-Reviewers just don't have the tools to properly account for factors that contribute to a lack of repeatability.
-Furthermore, it is becoming more obvious that metrics for evaluating a digital experiment are vastly insufficient.
-This is allowing poor experimentation, and the more damning yet prevelant "use-once" style experimentation, seep into the scientific corpora.
+Reviewers just don't have the tools to properly account for the flaws that contribute to a lack of repeatability.
+Furthermore, it is becoming more obvious that metrics for evaluating a digital experiment, and thus research software, are vastly insufficient.
+This is allowing poor experimentation, poor documentation or lack of publishing of software, and the more damning yet prevelant "use-once" style experimentation, seep into the scientific corpora.

 Others have proposed metrics of evaluating the strength of a digital experiment.
 C. Titus Brown makes a quick note on the ["Ladder of Academic Software Reusability and Sustainability"](http://ivory.idyll.org/blog/ladder-of-academic-software-notsuck.html) where he describes a path from the most minimal software artifact to one that is truly distributable.
-Neil Chue Hong expands upon the same spirit and lists the ["Five Stars of Research Software"](https://www.software.ac.uk/blog/2016-10-07-five-stars-research-software) which gives 5 levels for a software artifact based on how well-defined and runnable it is.
+Neil Chue Hong, in the same spirit, lists the ["Five Stars of Research Software"](https://www.software.ac.uk/blog/2016-10-07-five-stars-research-software) which gives 5 levels for a software artifact based on how well-defined and runnable it is.
 Both articles promise a follow-up, but none ever do, leaving us in a position where it is clear that metrics are desired but none are devised.
 I will formally define and fully illustrate such a metric.